Steve's Hyperbolic Tools Page

 - Bochaca's more recent Geometer's Sketchpad scripts for constructions in the Poincaré half-plane.
 The page includes a link to Bennett's earlier half-plane tools.

-- Peil's Geometer's Sketchpad scripts for constructions in the Poincaré half-plane.
+- Tim Peil's Geometer's Sketchpad and Geogebra scripts for constructions in the Poincaré half-plane.

 - David Flesner's Cabri Geometry scripts for constructions in the Klein Disk Model.

 As GeoGebra has grown in popularity, the number and diversity of tools for hyperbolic geometry has increased dramatically.
-A simple web search or on the GeoGebra Tube will yield many other examples of hyperbolic geometry construction tools and sketches.
+A simple search of the web or the GeoGebra Tube will yield many other examples of hyperbolic geometry construction tools and sketches.